 - I don’t race to the bottom.
 I am not available to bid on projects that pay (literally) cents on the dollar to the lowest bidder.
 I set my fees based on the value my services provide to your agency, blog or publication, not just on the cost of my time.

 - I don’t accept offers to drive traffic to other sites without compensation.
 I will use outbound links to content I cite in a blog post because that’s just the right thing to do.
 It also adds credibility to the content to have expert information linked to the content.
 But, no matter how significant and well-recognized your brand is, I won’t accept your request to link your content to my blog posts (to drive traffic from my site to yours).
 I’m open to reasonable offers to write similar content for your brand if it’s in one of the industry sectors where I have domain experience.
 For this site, I’m also pursuing high-quality affiliate relationships (which I will identify to readers).
-But, it’s not a compliment to ask me to help you build your brand without payment.
+But, it’s not a compliment to ask me to help you build your established brand without appropriate financial compensation.